datastax/labs/dsgraph/docker/README.md

 # Docker Compose Example

-Use the [docker compose example](https://github.com/datastax/labs/blob/master/dsgraph/docker/docker-compose.yml) provided in this repo to automate provisioning of a single Graph node and single Studio node
+Use the [docker compose example](https://github.com/datastax/labs/blob/master/dsgraph/docker/docker-compose.yml) provided in this repo to automate provisioning of a single Graph node and single Studio node.

+To use the sample `docker-compose.yaml` file, you must first signal your acceptance of the [DataStax Labs Terms](https://www.datastax.com/terms/datastax-labs-terms) by uncommenting the `DS_LICENSE` environment variable setting under both `my-dse` and `my-studio` sections:

+    my-dse:
+    image: ...
+    environment:
+      - DS_LICENSE=accept

+    my-studio:
+    image: ...
+    environment:
+      - DS_LICENSE=accept

-From the `./dsgraph/docker/` directory, you can bring up or down the combined environment:
+Then you can bring up or down the combined environment with Docker Compose commands:

     docker-compose up -d
     docker-compose down